 But you can also manually update Chrome through the terminal using dnf package manager if you want to update it to its latest stable version or if you’re facing any issues.

 To manually update Chrome on Fedora using the terminal, follow these steps –

 Step 1 – Launch Terminal

-Press windows / super key and search and launch terminal.
+Press the windows / super key and search and launch the terminal.

 Step 2 – Fetch package updates